 Yes downgrade rights are included.
 You can use any prior version for products covered by the Campus Agreement.
-For example, you can use Office 2003 instead of or at the same time as Office 2007 or Windows XP instead of Windows 7.
+For example, you can use Office 2013 instead of or at the same time as Office 2010 or Windows 8 instead of Windows 10.

 Windows Operating Systems (XP, Vista, 7, etc.) are not available under the Home Use Program.
 They fall under a more restrictive licensing called Work At Home.
 Under Work At Home, a computer installed with Windows Operating Systems is NOT allowed to be used for personal purposes and must be restricted to work related purposes only.
 Additionally, media may NOT be replicated for Work at Home use and that Windows must be removed from your personal computer if the agreement ends or you are no longer employed by UBC.

 This essentially takes a staff/faculty member's own personal computer and turns it into a "work only" computer due to the limited rights.
 We believe this is very restrictive and instead recommend that the department assign and provide a UBC owned computer to the staff/faculty member.
 This ensures that the hardware and software are tied together.

 The latest Windows Operating System version is available at discounted pricing at the UBC Bookstore .

 The Windows KMS server allows for easy activations if computers are connected to the following UBC networks: